Service

 Case Study

+Weedon Bec is one of the most extraordinary military sites in England.
+The entire site is Grade II* listed.
 A developer asked me to assess the potential for office conversion within one of the storehouse buildings.
 To do that properly I needed to understand the whole site — not just the individual building.
 So I modelled it.

 Weedon Royal Ordnance Depot — original 1816 site plan showing Barracks, Storehouse Enclosure and Magazines